 One of the reasons behind these health-promoting effects is a fat found in coconut oil known as MCTs or medium-chain triglycerides.
 Unlike long-chain fats that you’ll find in fatty meats and dairy, MCTs are taken up directly by the liver and converted into ketones.

 By increasing ketone levels, MCTs and coconut oil can help decrease calorie consumption, increase energy levels, and improve brain function.
 In fact, the MCTs in coconut oil can even improve the quality of life and cognitive function of people with Alzheimer’s disease, Parkinson’s disease, epilepsy, and other neurological disorders.
+To go the extra step, you can additionally use MCT Oil in its concentrated form.

 Recommended Keto Recipes That Use Coconut Oil: